-The last nine months have birthed a new Joshua and Ryan.
-We have grown immensely since last Thanksgiving when we decided to embark on a 5-leg, 33-city meetup tour, an irreplicable experience, something we’ll likely never get to do again.
+The last nine months have birthed a new Joshua & Ryan.
+We have grown immensely since last Thanksgiving, 2011, when we decided to embark on a five-leg, 33-city Meetup Tour, an irreplaceable experience, something we’ll likely never get to do again—at least not the same way.
 Suffice it to say, we have learned more—experienced far more—than we expected.
 Below are some selections from our journals.

 Leg 1: November 2011

 We have had our car towed in St. Petersburg, Florida.
 We have now “worked” from the same beach where Joshua scattered his mother’s ashes two years prior.
-We have hugged Occupiers and attorneys and Couch Surfers and retired-CEOs.
+We have hugged Occupiers, attorneys, Couch Surfers, retired-CEOs.
 We have met a Knoxville man who fasted for 40 days.

 Leg 2: December 2011

-We have been pulled over and searched for drugs by the Kansas state highway patrol.
-We have slept on a kind couples’s floor in Missouri and listened as their tourettic neighbor howled obscenities throughout the night.
+We have been pulled over and searched for drugs by the Kansas Highway Patrol.
+We have slept on a kind couples’ floor in Missouri and listened as their tourettic neighbor howled obscenities throughout the night.
 We have slept in our car in the middle of the Arizona desert a few feet from poisonous insects and snakes.
 We have (well, Joshua has) vomited in a bathroom in San Francisco minutes before speaking to our largest crowd of the tour.
 We have drunk the best tea in the world with our friend Leo.
 We have, from a distance, mistaken the bright lights of Reno for the bright lights of Vegas.
 We have been stranded in a blizzard in rural Wyoming.
 We have searched (unsuccessfully) for John Stockton’s bronze statue in Salt Lake City.
 We have slept in a loft in Milwaukee.
-We have awkwardly signed autographs in Chicago on New Years Eve-Eve.
+We have awkwardly signed autographs in Chicago on the eve of New Year’s Eve.
 We have had meaningful conversations with an 83-year-old woman and an 11-year-old boy.

 Leg 3: March 2012

-We have showered with Texas well-water.
+We have showered with Texas well water.
 We have signed more than one Kindle with a silver Sharpie.
-We have walked in the rain with Chase Night and two beautiful red-headed twins in Little Rock.
+We have walked in the rain with Chase Night and a pair of red-headed twins in Little Rock.
 We have appeared on NPR in St. Louis with the legendary Don Marsh.
 We have exercised at rest stops in dozens of states.
-We have been recognized by readers on the streets of Nashville and Dayton and, later, in Seattle.
-We have thanked people like John Schultz for driving up to 8 hours to meet us in Arkansas and Oklahoma and Kansas.
+We have been recognized by readers on the streets of Nashville and Dayton, and, later, in Seattle.
+We have thanked people like John Schultz for driving up to eight hours to meet us in Arkansas, Oklahoma, and Kansas.

 Leg 4: May 2012